-Music Festivals are the highlight of the year for many people; Glastonbury, Reading, and Bestival, are some of the many events dedicated to good music and a good time.
-My friends attend at least one of these festivals every year, and always extend the invitation to me.
+Music Festivals are the highlight of the year for many people.
+Glastonbury, Reading, and Bestival, are some of the many events dedicated to good music and a good time.
+My friends attend at least one of these festivals every year, and they always extend the invitation to me.

 I was diagnosed with Ulcerative Colitis (UC) when I was twelve years old.
 I don’t talk about it very often, because a) I don’t want to, b) I still don’t know how to effectively explain the condition to people, and c) I feel that patriarchal society doesn’t like it when I, a young woman, have to admit to being human and having bowel movements.

 Ulcerative Colitis is a form of Irritable Bowel Disease (IBD).
 It is a chronic illness where the colon and rectum become inflamed.
 There is no known cause and no known cure for the condition.
 It can range from mild to severe.
 Fortunately, I am a mild case, but I rely on daily medication to keep my symptoms at a manageable level.
 Symptoms can vary, but when I’m experiencing a relapse – it’s an absolute bastard (accurate use of medical terminology there.)
 If you’re squeamish, I suggest you don’t look at the list of symptoms below: